nogibjj/Project_4_Pragya/README.md

 -Read
 -Update
 -delete
+ POST, PUT, and DELETE requests so we can modify our database.
+POST request is for adding data, a PUT request is typically for Updating data and a DELETE request is for, well, deleting data.
 1. Scaffolding

 A makefile, a requirements file, and the test files were created.
 They were all run by github actions as a measure of continuous integration.